 Traditional antenatal classes can be overwhelming – so much to remember!
 Our videos are thorough, yet easy to follow, with no time limits or restrictions so you can replay them as many times as you need.
 This makes them a wonderful supporting resource to hospital birthing and breastfeeding classes.
-Parents love that they can refer to our videos over and over again.
+And the key to a positive birth and breastfeeding success is being well informed.